Escalion86/create-react-component/README.md

 ### 0.2.3

-Fixed code when creating files
+Fixed code for creating files

 ### 0.2.2

-Fix path from 'src/component/' to 'src/components/'
+Fix default path from 'src/component/' to 'src/components/'

 ### 0.2.1